 |"An excellent cellist with consummate technical mastery, Lastrapes is a seasoned performer

 whose strong, outgoing personality lets him shape the music on a big canvas with bold

 colors and contours.
 His pacing is balanced, his phrasing elegant; with spontaneous,

 personal expressiveness, he draws the audience in from first note to last."

 - Edith Eisler New York Concert Review

 Mr. Lastrapes has also performed frequently on radio and television including broadcasts over Radio France, WFMT – Chicago, National Public Radio, National Television and Radio of Chile, and three live recitals on WFLN of Philadelphia.
 He has recorded for New World Records and West Virginia University Press.
-His recording of sonatas by Rachmaninoff and Chopin was released in March of 2012 and duos by Ravel and Kodaly will be released in 2015, both on Centaur Records.
+His recording of sonatas by Rachmaninoff and Chopin was released in March of 2012 and his recording of duos by Ravel and Kodaly was released in 2015, both on Centaur Records.